Property firm, family battle over Lekki land - Vanguard News

 According to the company, sometime in 1993, through a transfer of interest by the state High Court, it acquired part of the land initially allocated by the Lagos State government to Happy Land Happy World Nigeria Ltd, for tourism.

-The company further maintained that it had been in peaceful possession of the land for over a decade until recently when some persons who claimed to be the original owners of the land started to trespass on the land.
+The company further maintained that it has been in peaceful possession of the land for over a decade until recently when some persons who claimed to be original land owners started to trespass on the land.

 Upon its complaint to the state government, the company noted that some illegal structures on the property were demolished and a perimeter fence erected to further secure the land.